equivalent/equivalent.github.io/_posts/article/2018-08-09-junior-developer-set-up-rails-with-rspec-factorybot-database-cleaner.markdown

+---
+layout: article_post
+categories: article
+title:  "How to configure RSpec in Ruby on Rails"
+disq_id: 53
+description:
-# How to configure RSpec in Ruby on Rails
+  Step by step article for Junior Rails developers on how to configure RSpec in Ruby on Rails, Factory Bot and Database Cleaner

+---

 Article for Junior developers on how to set up:
 Rails 5.2, RSpec 3.7, Factory Bot, Database Cleaner